Dayan-Zhanchi/aoc/README.md

 elegant, I guess I will just take comfort in what Terence Tao once said:

 > It is not so much whether you succeed or fail an equation, it is whether you can learn something from it.

+Finally, a big thanks to [Eric Wastl](https://github.com/topaz) et al. for creating the puzzles this year (and every other year), was fun and at times challenging!

 ## Input data
 Note that the input folder is not included, as it seems to not be allowed according to aoc [policy](https://adventofcode.com/2023/about).
 So you will have to add it yourself in the root project as a folder named input.